 The low level of interest rates is continuing to support the Australian economy.
 Taking account of the available information, the Board judged that holding the stance of monetary policy unchanged at this meeting would be consistent with sustainable growth in the economy and achieving the inflation target over time.

-With current interest rates at record lows, now is a good time to consider your buying or refinancing options.
+With current interest rates at record lows, now is a good time to consider your buying or refinance options.

 You can read the full statement from the RBA here